elizabethadelaide/arduinoVirtualControl/Project Documentation.md

     *Any issues, concerns or questions that occurred during creating the program.*

-    *What helped you received in creating this project and from whom*
+    *What help you received in creating this project and from whom*

 2. Processing files (if there were any changes to the processing files), which contain a similar comment.